ucdavis-bioinformatics-training/2020-August-intro-scRNAseq/data_analysis/shiny_app_install.md

 # scRNA shiny app
 [Visit the github here](https://github.com/ucdavis-bioinformatics/scRNA_shiny)
 1. Installation
-2. Tutorial
+2. Notes about practical usage of the app
-3. Notes about practical usage of the app
+3. Tutorial
-4. Excercises
+4. Exercises
 5. A few extra notes and link to AWS resources

 ---